Brandon22030/yowl/README.md

 # Usage

-- Check that tailwind is installed in the project
+- Ensure Tailwind CSS is properly installed in the project
-- Check that composer and laravel are installed
+- Verify that Composer and Laravel are installed correctly
-- Check that components are imported correctly
+- Check that all components are imported correctly
+- Start the backend server with `php artisan serve`
+- Start the frontend development server with `npm run dev`
+- Access the application through your browser at the local development URL

 # Authors
 1. This project was carried out by Daniel MEDEHOU project manager responsible for